This blog answers the question “what is traditional networking?” and touches on innovations in data center networking over the last two decades.

-Traditionally, datacenter network infrastructure for large companies or large compute farms was built based on a three-layer hierarchical model, which Cisco calls the “hierarchical inter-networking model”.
-It consists of core layer switches ($$$) which connect to distribution layer switches ($$) (sometimes called aggregation switches), which in turn connect to access layer switches ($).
-Access layer switches are frequently located at the top of a rack, so, these are also known as top-of-rack (ToR) switches.
-Most network infrastructure is still laid out this way today.
+In the 2000s, data center network infrastructure for large companies and large compute farms was built based on a three-layer hierarchical model.
+This traditional network architecture is also known as a three-tier architecture, which Cisco, in turn, calls the “hierarchical inter-networking model.”
+It consists of core layer switches ($$$), which connect to distribution layer switches ($$, sometimes called aggregation switches), which in turn connect to access layer switches ($).
+Access layer switches are frequently located at the top of a rack, so they are also known as top of rack (ToR) switches.

-The good news with this hierarchical model is that traffic between two nodes in the same rack, if at Layer 2 of the network stack, is sent with low latency.
-If the access switches are 10Gb, then the communication can have high throughput as well.
+The good news with this hierarchical model is that traffic between two nodes in the same rack if at Layer 2 of the network stack, is sent with low latency.
+If the access switches are 10G, then this communication can have high throughput as well.
 Also, this type of configuration allows for a vast number of ports at the access layer.

-The bad news is, well, everything else about this model.
-It’s expensive.
-East-west communication, say between racks of gear, means that traffic travels to the aggregation layer and frequently to the data center core.
-These multiple hops, frequently across over-subscribed backplanes, take a very long time – 50uSec or more via traditional vendors and their traditional solutions.
+However, the problem to understand with this traditional network design is that it’s expensive and not deterministic – east-west communication between racks of gear has traffic traveling to the aggregation layer and frequently to the data center core.
+These multiple hops, frequently across oversubscribed backplanes, can take a very long time – 50 us.
 Any Layer 3 traffic needs to leave the rack and reach the aggregation tier of switches before being routed, even back to the same rack it came from.

-The problems with this typical hierarchical networking multiply when virtual machines run on the servers.
-When the servers in the racks are running virtual machine managers and virtual machines, limits abound.
-East-west traffic is even more prevalent, because virtualization essentially randomizes the locations of the (virtual) servers.
-With traditional architecture, the datacenter manager could load a rack with components that were likely to communicate with each other (say application servers and database servers).
-With virtualization those components could be anywhere within the virtualized infrastructure.
+The advent of server virtualization exacerbated these problems with traditional networking as east-west traffic became even more prevalent because virtualization essentially randomized the locations of the virtual machines (VMs).
+With a traditional network architecture, the data center manager could load a rack with components that were likely to communicate with each other (say, application servers, and database servers).
+With virtualization, those components could be anywhere within the virtualized network infrastructure.
 Virtualization also pushes the limits of IP addressing.
-For example, the maximum number of VLANs is 4096 (a limit based on the IEEE 802.1Q standard), which can drive artificial limits within a virtualized facility.
-While a facility might naturally need thousands of VLANs for multi-tenancy, because of the VLAN limit the facility may need to be divided into multiple small virtualization clusters.
-This limits resource management options, for example preventing a VM from being able to be moved to the least loaded server if that server is in some other cluster.
+For example, the maximum number of VLANs is 4,096 (a limit based on the IEEE 802.1Q standard), which can drive artificial limits within a virtualized facility.
+While a facility might naturally need thousands of VLANs for multi-tenancy, because of the VLAN limit the facility might need to be divided into multiple small virtualization clusters.
+This limits resource management options, for example, preventing a VM from being able to be moved to the least loaded server if that server is in some other cluster.